wexder/gossip-rs/README.md

 - [V2](https://github.com/wexder/gossip-rs/tree/v2) code was refactor and basic use of threads, but still not optimal implementation of #3c
 - [V3](https://github.com/wexder/gossip-rs/tree/v3) can sometimes pass #3d, but with too many messages.
 Need better sync protocol.
 - [V4](https://github.com/wexder/gossip-rs/tree/v4) Finnally passing all of the #3 challenges.
 But this implementation would never work in real word.
+    Takes advantage of being very lean consistency and late syncs.